dougbutner/web-4/README.md

 While the inclusion of this concept into web 4 may seem **unnecessary** at the moment, it is another guarantee of the privacy that is needed for many **social applications**.
 Philosophically, degradation of information also fits in with the general web 4 desire to reflect systems in nature.

-Before moving on, I do wish to stress the modularity of web 4, and that this (perhaps the most radical idea presented) is not going to fit into every web
+Before moving on, I do wish to stress the modularity of web 4, and that this (perhaps the most radical idea presented) is not going to fit into every web 4 system, nor should it.
+This idea will find its usefulness when it is time, and should NOT be adopted without clear reasoning.

 ___